 What causes Brown Leaves on a Rubber Plant

 Overwatering is a common cause

 If the bottom leaves of your Rubber Plant are turning yellow or brown, are drooping or are becoming a little mushy, these are all signs that you are overwatering.
 This is actually one of the most common causes when it comes to brown leaves on a Rubber Plant so this is always where we would start looking.

 Overwatering is one of the main killers of Rubber Plant as the impact can be quite quick.
-Rubber plants absolutely hate sitting in water as this can easily lead to root rot meaning the plant becomes unstable and also cannot get needed nutrients from its root system.
-Waterlogged soil also gives off quite a damp and musty smell so get up close to your plants every so often.
+Rubber Plants absolutely hate sitting in water as this can easily lead to root rot meaning the plant becomes unstable and also cannot get needed nutrients from its root system.

 Underwatering can cause light brown leaves

-Too little water can also cause harm to your Rubber Plant so it is important to keep an eye on how dry the soil is.
-Make sure to regularly water your Rubber Plant, a little and often to make sure that the soil is always slightly damp.
-Rubber Plants don’t like to be swimming in water, but they don’t like to have dry soil for too long either.
+Although overwatering is to be avoided at all costs, too little water can also cause harm to your Rubber Plant so it is important to keep an eye on how dry the soil is.
+Make sure to regularly water your plant, so that it’s not completely dry for long periods of time.